 Magna Cum Laude: academic average 3.50 - 3.74

 Cum Laude: academic average 3.25 - 3.49

 With Distinction: academic average above 3.85

 The university provides graduates with a black gown and cap, along with a hood in the appropriate color to designate school, and a tassel.
 Honor society and student organization stoles or cords are distributed by their respective advisers.
-After April 27, academic attire will be distributed from the University Bookstore during their regular business hours.
+Academic attire distribution will begin on April 23, 2019 at Senior SendOff.
 For the best appearance, the academic gown should be removed from the package immediately and placed on a hanger to allow the folds to fall out.
 Hanging it in a high humidity area (shower), will accelerate this process.
 If you wish to press, turn inside out and press with a warm, NOT HOT, iron.
 Steaming is also an option.
 The commencement regalia is yours to keep.

 In support of Rider’s commitment to sustainability, several green initiatives are part of Commencement planning.
 We aim to limit printed communication materials by utilizing mainly electronic communication.
 The Commencement program is printed with vegetable-based inks on FSC-certified paper with 10 percent post-consumer waste recycled content.
 Graduates wear eco-friendly caps and gowns that are made from 100 percent, post-consumer recycled plastic bottles, with an average of 23 bottles used to make each gown.
 Funding for the GreenWeaverTM graduation gowns has been provided by the Rider University Energy and Sustainability Steering Committee (ESSC).

 Please contact the Commencement office at 609-896-7700, Option 1, or e-mail [email protected].

 Questions on Commencement day should be directed to 609-896-5000.